Department of Transportation

 • Exercise due care for the safety of any pedestrian upon a roadway.
 (39:4-36)

-The new law provides that when a collision occurs between a vehicle and a pedestrian within a marked crosswalk, or at an unmarked crosswalk at an intersection, there shall be permissive inference that a driver did not exercise due care for the safety of the pedestrian.
+The law provides that when a collision occurs between a vehicle and a pedestrian within a marked crosswalk, or at an unmarked crosswalk at an intersection, there shall be permissive inference that a driver did not exercise due care for the safety of the pedestrian.

-The new law also specifies that a pedestrian crossing on a "Go" or green signal has the right of way over all vehicles, including those making turns.
+The law also specifies that a pedestrian crossing on a "Go" or green signal has the right of way over all vehicles, including those making turns.

 Pedestrians must: